All posts

 How it works: Admins configure sync rules—which users to sync for, which email domains to include, how to match emails to Salesforce records.
 Once enabled, Einstein Activity Capture monitors users' Outlook accounts and automatically creates Email Message and Event records in Salesforce.
 No add-in, no sidebar, no user action required.

 Strengths: It's fully automatic, which means 100% compliance without user training.
-Reps don't have to remember to log emails—it just happens.
+Reps don't have to remember to log emails.
+It just happens.
 And it works across all email clients (Outlook, Gmail, mobile) without any client-side setup beyond OAuth connection.

 Limitations: It's expensive—$25/user/month as a standalone add-on, or included with Sales Cloud Einstein at $50/user/month.
 And it's passive.
 You get automatic logging, but no sidebar for viewing records, no manual logging controls, and no ability to execute processes or Flows from Outlook.